ekke-rs/ekke_io/README.md

 Rpc wakes up future

 # todo
-- rename dispatcher to Rpc
+- Use new types instead of IpConnTrack
-- Create request/response/ack/...types
+- Create request functionality